 - Krill oil tablets: heart and joint health

 - Spirilina tablets: multi vitamins and minerals

 - Amino acid tablets: see below

 - Quinoa: when cooking for its nutritional value, specifically its high amino acid profile

 - Tumeric: for it’s high antitoxin and anti free radical properties

 - Oats: for their good energy supplying complex carbs and to mix with a protein shake after exercise, see below

 1) Keep your nutrition consistent based on your body needs – your metabolic output.
 How?…

 Think of it like a car, without knowing exactly what petrol, oil and water is needed to make it run effectively you will never achieve it’s best performance, the same goes for your body.
-Understanding what you need to put into your body to maintain or loose weight or gain mass can be known from a few calculations, drop me an email at email@example.com I can assist you.
+Understanding what you need to put into your body to maintain or loose weight or gain mass can be known from a few calculations.
+You can easily to those calculations here.
 From a little info such as your age, weight and lifestyle we can calculate:

 How many calories you need to eat to stay exactly the same